 This is a fundamental estate planning document that enables and Agent to act on behalf of the Principal and manage their financial affairs.
 A Power of Attorney may be durable, and be effective upon signing, or it may be springing and take effect at a specific point in the future.
 The Power of Attorney enables to Agent to act for the Principal even when the Principal becomes disabled or incapacitated.

 The Statutory Gift Rider of the current Power of Attorney enables an Agent to make gifts above the personal and family maintenance limit of Five Hundred ($500) Dollars per calendar year, including permitting the Agent to make gifts to himself or herself, if the Principal desires.
-The current federal gift tax credit is $5,430,000 for lifetime gifts.
-In addition, $14,000 in gifts may be made each year per donee by an individual each year without gift tax.
-These are referred to as annual exclusion gifts, and may be doubled to $28,000 if gifts are split with a spouse each year.
+The 2020 federal lifetime exemption from gift (and estate) tax is $11.58 million.
+(The current New York State exclusion for estate tax is $5.85 million.
+Although New York does not have a gift tax, lifetime gifts made within three years of death are included in a decedent’s estate for purposes of determining New York State estate tax).
+Using the federal lifetime exemption, a married couple can transfer, free of gift tax, a combined total of $23.16 million.
+In addition, there is no tax on gifts made in 2020, up to $15,000, per person, per year.
+Such gifts are commonly referred to as annual exclusion gifts, and may be doubled to $30,000 if the gifts are split with a spouse each year.

 Healthcare Decision Making